 Troubleshooting is another pain point.
 There's no central hub to check.
 If something breaks (a bad cable section, loose T-connector, missing terminator), the whole segment might go down.
 You often end up having to manually check connections along the entire bus path.

-On modern networks where a bus segment might connect to a switch, you could use port mirroring (SPAN) or NetFlow to get somevisibility into traffic on that segment.
+On modern networks where a bus segment might connect to a switch, you could use port mirroring (SPAN) or NetFlow to get some visibility into traffic on that segment.

-session 1 destination interface FastEthernet0/10 !
+monitor session 1 source interface FastEthernet0/1 !
+Monitors the bus-connected port monitor session 1 destination interface FastEthernet0/10 !
 Sends traffic to analyzer

 Pure bus topology isn't native to modern Cisco gear, but you can mimic it.
 Use a switch with a single VLAN to emulate a shared domain.